-As Postman Pat has become more and more popular with children and Adults alike, new areas are being explored with a new spin off programme being started with “Guess with Jess”.
-In this programme Jess can talk and has adventures with the other farm animals.
+As Postman Pat has become more and more popular with children and Adults alike, new areas are being explored with new spin off programmes being tried such as “Guess with Jess”.
+In this programme Jess can talk and he has adventures with the other farm animals.

-There is a movie in the pipeline by Classic Media where Pat takes part in a ‘Got Talent-type’ TV show having discovered that he has an excellent singing voice.
-This should to be shown in 2011.
+There was a movie done by Classic Media where Pat takes part in a ‘Got Talent-type’ TV show having discovered that he has an excellent singing voice.
+This was released in 2014.

-There are also live shows taking place around the country in 2010 called “A very Royal Mission”.
-You should check the official website for further details as this is extremely well done and great to watch for old and young.
+There have also been live shows taking place around the country during 2010 called “A very Royal Mission”.
+This was an extremely well produced show and great to watch for old and young.

-There is even a village at Longleat Animal Park (this is well worth a visit for any Pat fan).
+There is even a Postman Pat village at Longleat Animal Park which is well worth a visit for any Pat fan.

-There have been more than 12million book titles sold worldwide and many VHS and DVD’s.
-As well as the reading books there are board games, computer games, and of course the SDS vehicles and characters, all of which can be purchased so that you can form your own Postman Pat village in your own home.
+There have been more than 12million book titles sold worldwide and many DVD’s.
+As well as the reading books there are board games, computer games and of course the SDS vehicles and characters, all of which can be purchased so that you can form your own Postman Pat village in your own home.

-As a parent of a Postman Pat fan, I hope that he will remain a household name for another 20years or more.
+As a parent of a Postman Pat fan and a previous fan myself in my younger days I hope that he will remain a household name for another 20 years or more!